Donar Munteanu: Macedonskian debut

+Munteanu eventually enlisted at Bucharest University's faculty of law, taking his degree in 1909.
+He was a member of the Pahuci student fraternity, inviting Macedonski to its sessions.
+In 1904, he published the Symbolist magazine Pleiada, which ran for somewhere between two and four editions, usually signing his pieces there as Donar.
+He later admitted to having lied about it being put out by a committee, reporting that he had entirely self-published the magazine, and that he could not even remember where the money came from.
+During its brief existence, Pleiada maintained a cult of the early-19th-century poet Alexandru Depărățeanu.
+This impressed a local politician, Constantin Dissescu, who was active in Depărățeanu's Teleorman County; upon Dissescu's invitation, Munteanu, Macedonski and Mircea Demetriad traveled to Trivalea, where they hosted a literary festivity honoring Depărățeanu.

+Convorbiri Critice period and World War I

+By October 1905, "Munteanu-Donar, a law student, poet and journalist" was active on the youth side of the Romanian nationalist movement.
+At that stage, Cultul Artei society hosted his lectures on the Orthodox church and its role in education; he asserted that these factors had historically shielded "our nation from the [foreign] torrent that had been unleashed on it".
+In July 1906, at a peak in the Macedonian Struggle—in which pro-Romanian Aromanians had found themselves entangled in a violent conflict with Greek activists—Munteanu appeared at a student rally, calling for a Romanian mobilization in support of the Aromanians, alleging that these risked being exterminated.
+In August, he was leading the students' delegation to the Bucharest Jubilee Exhibit, wherein he welcomed similar delegations of Romanians from Transylvania and the Duchy of Bukovina, as well as Aromanian envoys.

-In 1904, he published the Symbolist magazine Pleiada, which ran for two editions, usually signing his pieces there as Donar.
-A regular at Mihail Dragomirescu's Convorbiri Critice magazine (from 1907), he was introduced by his new mentor an "idyllic poet from the Macedonski school".
+A regular at Mihail Dragomirescu's Convorbiri Critice magazine (from 1907), Munteanu was introduced by his new mentor an "idyllic poet from the Macedonski school".
 Dragomirescu also proposed that his piece Țiganii ("The Gipsies") should be considered "a descriptive, colorful, masterpiece".
 Published in May 1907, the poem was explained by Donar himself as a sample of "my wandering soul."
 Munteanu was also co-opted by Ion Minulescu at the radical Symbolist review, Revista Celor L'alți.
 His contribution there was noted by the anti-Symbolist traditionalist Nicolae Iorga, who believed Munteanu to be "a good versifier".
 The episode strained relations between Dragomirescu and Munteanu, since the former was being attacked by Minulescu.
 In April 1908, Munteanu wrote to apologize, and noted that, by then, he had already decided to end his collaboration with Revista Celor L'alți.
-In May, he joined the Convorbiri Critice editorial committee, which, by then, also comprised I. Dragoslav, Emil Gârleanu, A. de Herz, Eugen Lovinescu, Anastasie Mândru, Corneliu Moldovanu, and Cincinat Pavelescu.
+In May, he joined the Convorbiri Critice editorial committee, which, by then, also comprised Pavelescu, I. Dragoslav, Emil Gârleanu, A. de Herz, Eugen Lovinescu, Anastasie Mândru, and Corneliu Moldovanu.
+The group's editorial cartoonist was Iosif Iser, who once drew and published Munteanu's portrait.

-After a "long and tiresome" administrative trip through Northern Dobruja, which he considered retelling as a novel, Munteanu began collecting his poetry into one "tiny volume", the 1909 Aripi negre ("Black Wings").
-While he remained close to Dragomirescu, for whom he maintained "an unbound intellectual sympathy", Munteanu eventually moved on.
-From 1911 to 1916, he was a contributor to Flacăra.
-His activity was interrupted by World War I and the battles on the Romanian front.
-In 1916–1917, he was in Bârlad as a military prosecutor, visiting with Alexandru Vlahuță and joining the literary club known as Academia Bârlădeană, also frequented by George Tutoveanu, Victor Ion Popa, and Vasile Voiculescu.
-He had begun writing religious-themed poems such as Golgota, which Vlahuță reportedly asked him to recite at every Academia meeting, and more specifically his first sonnets.
-Munteanu had also served as a magistrate at Piatra Neamț, Iași, Bazargic, Câmpulung, Brăila, and, during the interwar, performed similar tasks in Sibiu, Odorhei, Deva and ultimately Chișinău.
-In July 1919, he was royal prosecutor at the trial of Hungarian academic István Apáthy, accused of "conspiracy against Romanian citizens" during the war over Transylvania.